 Art Topiary in Italian Gardens

-Italian garden design has always adopted the use of art topiary to establish strong, evergreen structure in the Italian garden.
-From the origins of the Italian garden, Italian garden designers have shaped evergreen plants into both symmetrical, obtuse and representational forms to highlight entrances, underline geometrical features or to accentuate angles etc. Even in Roman times plants were being formed into manmade forms in order to highlight and underline the Roman's supposed control over nature and it's laws.
+Italian garden design has always adopted the use of art topiary to establish strong, evergreen structures.
+From the origins of the Italian style gardens, designers have shaped evergreen plants into both symmetrical, obtuse and representational forms to highlight entrances, underline geometrical features or to accentuate angles.
+Even in Roman times, plants were shaped into man-made forms to highlight and underline Imperial control over nature and its laws.

-The use of topiary continued through into the 16th and 17th Centuries across the whole of Europe, but was particularly popular in Italy, France and Holland.
+The use of topiary continued throughout time, well into the 16th and 17th centuries, across the whole of Europe.
+However, it was particularly popular in Italy, France and Holland.

-Italian garden designers have always enjoyed a certain precision styling in all aspects of their design, but particularly in Italian garden design, as this addresses the Italian's need for clean lines and sharp styling.
+Italian garden designers have always enjoyed a certain precision while creating their designs, as the people of Italy always favored clean lines and sharp styling.
 Fine examples of topiary in Italian gardens can be found at gardens like Boboli, La Bagnaia or Villa Gamberaia.

-There are various plants that are perfectly adapted to being pruned into shapes that would otherwise not be present in the natural world.
-Plants like Boxwood (Buxus sempervirens), Yew (Taxus baccata), Holm oak (Quercus ilex) and Bay laurel (Laurus nobilis) have been among the most favoured plants since Roman times.
-These plants can withstand constant pruning, provide a smooth finish and are able to form a healthy evergreen structure that can easily be shaped into square hedges, spheres and even triangles.
+There are various plants which can be perfectly adapted to being pruned into shapes non existent in the natural world.
+Plants like boxwood (buxus sempervirens), yew (taxus baccata), holm oak (quercus ilex) and bay laurel (laurus nobilis) have been among the favorites since Roman times.
+These plants can withstand constant pruning, provide a smooth finish and are able to form a healthy evergreen structure that can easily be shaped into squared hedges, spheres and even triangles.

-Topiary, in the form of formal hedging, is essential in establishing the feel of a classic Italian garden and even contemporary Italian garden design should certainly still adopt the use of some form of topiary to provide structure.
+Topiary, in the form of formal hedging, is essential in establishing the feel of a classic Italian garden and even contemporary Italian garden design should keep this in mind, as its use helps to provide structure to creations.
 Formal hedging and topiary in general can be considered as important to the landscape architect as walls are to a standard architect or engineer.
 They provide the basis upon which the rest of the garden can be designed and constructed, so are therefore indispensable when creating an Italian style garden!

 by Jonathan Radford, garden designer